-9. Indicative sanctions
+10. Indicative sanctions

-In respect of each allegation found proved, the Conduct Committee shall consider the appropriate sanction to order by referring to the least severe sanctions first (known as a 'bottom up' approach).
+In respect of each allegation found proved, the Conduct Committee shall determine the appropriate sanction to order by considering the least severe sanctions first (known as a 'bottom up' approach).
 If a sanction is considered inadequate, the Committee shall consider the next more severe sanction (or combination of sanctions) and continue this process until the appropriate sanction (or combination of sanctions) is reached.